 - While it might look like a lot of ingredients and steps, it’s really a very easy and straightforward marble cake recipe.

 - It doesn’t have to be perfect!
-Each marble bundt cake will look a little different, based on how the marble forms as it bakes, but it will always be beautiful and delicious.
+Each marble bundt cake will look a little different, based on how the marble forms as it bakes and whether or not you swirl the batter… but it will always be beautiful and delicious.

 What You’ll Need…